blastlab/indoornavi-android-api/Documentation/source/Android-API/obj.md

 inArea.isWithin(new Coordinates(200, 800, (short)109999, new Date()), bool -> Log.i("Indoor", "Is within: " + bool));
 ```

-Optional you can receive middle point of the area by colling:
+Optional you can retrieve middle point of the area by calling:
 ```java
 inArea.getCenterPoint();
 ```